mozilla-mobile/firefox-tv/README.md

 * pocket_key

 ##### ADM API key
+We suspect **ADM access is only available in local builds for core team members** because testing ADM requires access to a private API key that is connected to our app on the Amazon store dashboard.

 To use ADM in debug builds, there must be a `<project-dir>/app/src/main/assets/api_key.txt` file that contains the api key.
 It is necessary that it is in the project's assets folder.
 Amazon will automatically provide an API key for production builds.
 See